Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Main Results

 \subsection{Dual Formulas}

 We now provide dual formulas for $\psi$ in \eqref{eq:psi} and variants of $\phi$ in \eqref{eq:phi} and $\varphi$ in \eqref{eq:varphi}.
+Our motivations for this part are two-fold: One is to verify the equivalence between our formula $\conv{\varphi}_{X}(\tau)$ and Alon, Boppana, and Spencer's in \cite{alon1998asymptotic} for the asymptotic concentration exponent; the other is to prove the bound on the alphabet size of $W$ given in Theorem \ref{thm:The-alphabet-size}.
 The main tool used in deriving dual formulas is the Kantorovich duality for the optimal transport cost and the duality for the I-projection.
 In the following, for a measurable function $f:\mathcal{X}\to\mathbb{R}$, we adopt the notation $P_{X}(f)=\int_{\mathcal{X}}f\ \mathrm{d}P_{X}$.

-We define a variant of $\phi$ as for $\alpha,\tau\ge0$,
+We define a variant of $\phi$ as for $\alpha\ge0,\tau\ge0$,

-Then, $\phi_{\ge}(\alpha,\tau)\le\phi(\alpha,\tau)\le\lim_{\tau'\downarrow\tau}\phi_{\ge}(\alpha,\tau').$ Hence, for all $(\alpha,\tau)$ in the interior of $\mathrm{dom}\breve{\phi}$, $\breve{\phi}_{\ge}(\alpha,\tau)=\breve{\phi}(\alpha,\tau).$ We next derive a dual formula for $\phi_{\ge}$. \begin{thm} For all $\tau,\alpha\ge0$,
+Then, $\phi_{\ge}(\alpha,\tau)\le\phi(\alpha,\tau)\le\lim_{\tau'\downarrow\tau}\phi_{\ge}(\alpha,\tau').$ Hence, for all $(\alpha,\tau)$ in the interior of $\mathrm{dom}\conv{\phi}$, $\conv{\phi}_{\ge}(\alpha,\tau)=\conv{\phi}(\alpha,\tau).$ We next derive a dual formula for $\phi_{\ge}$. \begin{thm} For all $\alpha\ge0,\tau\ge0$,

-Moreover, for all $(\alpha,\tau)$ in the interior of $\mathrm{dom}\breve{\phi}$, $\breve{\phi}_{\ge}(\alpha,\tau)=\breve{\phi}(\alpha,\tau).$ \end{thm} Define a variant of $\varphi$ as
+Moreover, for all $(\alpha,\tau)$ in the interior of $\mathrm{dom}\conv{\phi}$, $\conv{\phi}_{\ge}(\alpha,\tau)=\conv{\phi}(\alpha,\tau).$ \end{thm} Define a variant of $\varphi$ as

 As a consequence of Theorem \ref{thm:phi}, we have a dual formula for $\varphi_{\ge}$. \begin{cor} For all $\tau\ge0$,